ArthurHowardMorris/ArthurHowardMorris.github.io/_pages/resources/semesters/s2024/acctg3210Syl.md

      exam will receive zero mark for this component, except for highly unusual circumstances that cannot be controlled and avoided by the student---in which case the grade weight on the midterm exam will be loaded to the final examination component.
-Solutions to the midterm exam will be reviewed in class.
+Solutions to the midterm exam will be reviewed _in class_.

     - __Feedback on Midterm Exam:__ I will discuss each problem from the midterm exam, as scheduled below, so that you have a chance to prepare for the final exam.
+   - __Mid-term Exam Conflicts:__ Every semester a few students have conflicting mid-term exams.
+Once the mid-term exam is confirmed by the University, please let the TA know if you have a conflict and we will make arrangements.

 - __Final Exam:__ The comprehensive final examination is scheduled from _TBA_
     to _TBA_ on _TBA_  in _TBA_.
 The exam is closed book and communication with